Iowa Big Four men's college basketball: Hy-Vee Classic

 The event was held on the third Saturday of December.
-In 2013 the event was moved to the first Saturday of December, but attendance from students preparing for finals dropped considerably so the event was moved back to the third Saturday, although all four universities host December Commencement exercises on the day.
+In 2013 the event was moved to the first Saturday of December, but attendance from students preparing for finals dropped considerably so the event was moved back to the third Saturday, although all four universities host December Commencement exercises on that same day.

 The event consists of two games played back to back.
-Initially, in even numbered years, Iowa played Northern Iowa and Drake played Iowa State.
-In odd numbered years, Iowa played Drake and Northern Iowa played Iowa State.
+Initially, in even numbered years, Iowa played Northern Iowa and Iowa State played Drake; in odd numbered years, Iowa played Drake and Iowa State played Northern Iowa.
 The even-odd rotation was switched as part of the 2016–2019 extension.
 The schools also rotate hosting duties in this order: Iowa, Drake, Iowa State, Northern Iowa.

 Which game is first/second and at what times is largely determined by television.
-Initially there was hope for both games making it to national television audiences, however this has largely been unsuccessful to date due to college football bowl games and other established basketball events on the same day nationally.
-The Big Ten & Big 12 have rights to the games Iowa and Iowa State respectively are played in.
-If both conference TV partners pass on the game, ESPN can televise through the Missouri Valley Conference's deal with the network.
-Otherwise, the games will air locally on Mediacom 22.
-In 2015, the Iowa State-Northern Iowa game broadcast on ESPNU (aided by both teams being ranked) and the Drake-Iowa game was broadcast on ESPN3 marking the first national television broadcast from the event.
+Initially there was hope for both games broadcasting to a national television audience; however, this has largely been unsuccessful to date due to both college football bowl games and other established basketball events falling on the same day.
+The Big Ten & Big XII have rights to the games that Iowa and Iowa State, respectively, compete in.
+If both conference TV partners pass on the game, ESPN can telecast through the Missouri Valley's deal with the network; otherwise, the games air locally on Mediacom (MC22).
+In 2015, the Northern Iowa-Iowa State game broadcast via ESPNU (aided by both teams being ranked) and the Drake-Iowa game was broadcast on ESPN3 marking the first national television broadcast from the event.

 Financially, the four schools split revenue 25–25–25–25.
-This has resulted in Drake and UNI making a much larger profit than they did, although it does come at the expense of the loss of a major home game each year.
+This has resulted in Northern Iowa and Drake making a much larger profit than they previously did, although it has come at the expense of the loss of a major home game each year.
 The event did not sell out in its first year, but has each year since.

-In addition to the loss of on-campus home games against in-state rivals, Drake and Northern Iowa play either Iowa or Iowa State, but not both in the same season.
-As Drake and Northern Iowa cannot play each other in the classic due to their Missouri Valley Conference affiliations, there is no way to formally determine an official champion between the four schools in a tournament-style format.
+In addition to the loss of on-campus home games against in-state rivals, Northern Iowa and Drake play one of either Iowa or Iowa State (but not both) in the same season.
+As UNI and DU cannot face each other in the classic (due to their Missouri Valley Conference affiliations), there is no way to formally determine an official champion between the four schools in a tournament-style format.